adkinsrs/sadkins_site/misc.md

 * Apr 27 - The Riddle of the Sands - Erskine Childers
 * May 3 - Bartleby, the Scrivener - Herman Melville
 * May 6 - The Lost Metal: A Mistborn Novel - Brandon Sanderson
+* May 29 - And the Waters Turned to Blood - Rodney Barker
+  * This was a book I was required to read for a college class, but I maybe only read a third of it.
+Nice to finally do my assignment 15 years later.

 ## 2022